-The significant unobservable inputs used in the fair value measurement of the Company's equity investments at fair value are EBITDA multiples, the discount rate, hard asset values and type certificate values.
-The fair value of equity investments is determined by taking a weighted average of valuation scenarios.
+The significant unobservable inputs used in the fair value measurement of the Company's equity investments at fair value are the discount rate, EBITDA multiple and EBITDA royalty share.
+The fair value of equity investments is determined as the midpoint of a range of valuation scenarios.
+If there had been lower or higher EBITDA multiple or EBITDA royalty share, the value of equity investments would have been lower or higher, respectively.
+If there had been a lower or higher discount rate, the value of equity investments would have been higher or lower, respectively.
+Prior to the second quarter of 2024, the significant unobservable inputs used in the fair value measurement of the Company's equity investments at fair value were the EBITDA multiples, discount rate, hard asset values and type certificate values.
+The fair value of equity investments was determined by taking a weighted average of valuation scenarios.
 If there had been lower or higher EBITDA multiples, hard asset values or type certificate values, the value of equity investments would have been lower or higher, respectively.
 If there had been a lower or higher discount rate, the value of equity investments would have been higher or lower, respectively.

 The significant unobservable input used in the fair value measurement of the loans carried at fair value is the discount rate.
-The fair value of loans carried at fair value is determined by discounting cash flows.
+The loans carried at fair value is determined by discounting cash flows.
 The discount rate includes the credit spread which primarily reflects the credit quality of the obligor.
 If there had been a lower or higher discount rate, the value of loans carried at fair value would have been higher or lower, respectively.